futurestages/npcmusical/docs/technical.md

 (*icons by Unwired Dance Theatre & Cuputo from The Noun Project*)

 ## General Setup
 We appreciate that every venue and partner has their own best practices for audio-visual transmission and livestreaming.
 As a general overview, the diagram below is meant to begin the conversation of how *Non-Player-Character* is designed to be **plug-and-play with most existing Projector and Public Address systems**.
-As the experience is accessible via web browser, we need only to open a webpage on the computer already connected to the venue’s projector and plug our audio input into the venue’s sound system.
+As the experience is accessible via web browser, our first and biggest priority is to open a webpage on the computer already connected to the venue’s projector and plug our audio input into the venue’s sound system.

 **The most important consideration for any experience like *Non-Player Character* is ensuring dedicated, private WiFi Router for the Staff that is capable of supporting a half a dozen wireless devices.**

+### Wish List from Creative Team
+These are items that will need to be sourced or imported for the performance.
+The Creative Team has been able to transport some of these items in the past, but often at more considerable cost that acquiring on the ground.
+We encourage dialogue early and often about how to set the show and our venue partners up for success.
+> Dedicated wifi network for headsets with high speed internet (at least 25mbps, ideally 100mbps+)
+> High powered PC for projection with OBS downloaded and ethernet connection to high speed internet (200mbps+ desired)
+> Six (6) stand-alone headsets (either Quest 2, Quest 3, Quest Pro, or AVP) and charging cables
+> Dedicated power strip to stage floor/area
+> Line-out from stage floor/area to sound system
+> Computer Monitor & Table on stage floor/area
+> Midi Keyboard & cables
+> Electric Guitar & cables
+> Wireless headset microphone, transmitter and receiver
+> Boom microphone to capture "room" audience reactions
+> Stage lighting for "color wash" to bring the colors of the virtual world into the physical venue; "movers" to energize and excite key moments of the performance; and "specials" to spotlight moments of intimacy or isolation in the performance.

+### VR Cueing
 Stage Management can control the virtual cues in parralel with any traditional theatrical cueing in the venue.

+### Music
 Our Music Director can control a mix of live and pre-recorded instruments from on-stage, sending separate signals to both the PA System and Virtual experience.
 If live music is not requested, pre-recorded backing tracks may also be cued from Venue's existing sound interface.

+### Livestreaming
 For livestreaming the experience to remote audiences, the easiest method is to stream the same capture the Projector is receiving of the virtual world.
-However, some venues have opted to add additional cameras or feeds and we are happy to support this workflow.
+Ideally this feed is intercut with additional cameras or feeds capturing the on-site performance by identifiying local videographers.
+The NPC team is happy to consult on the most efficient and effective workflow that has been used by previous venues.

 ![image](https://futurestages.github.io/npcmusical/img/map-technicalsetup.png)